abhi-kirk/ml-skillset/Machine Learning/Neural Nets/optimizers.md

 - *Disadvantage*:
   - Now we need to tune two hyperparameters: $\eta$ and the decay rate $\beta$.
   - Convergence speed can be limited since RMSProp smooths out rapid changes in the gradient magnitude over time.
-  - Does not address Adagrad'd limitation of not being able to escape the local minima.
+  - Does not address Adagrad's limitation of not being able to escape the local minima.

 ## Adam (Adaptive Moment Estimation)
-- *Summary*: Simultaneously adapts the learning rates for each parameter individually (like Adagrad and RMSProp) while incorporating Mommentum to smooth updates.
+- *Summary*: Simultaneously adapts the learning rates for each parameter individually (like Adagrad and RMSProp) while incorporating Momentum to smooth updates.
 - *Working*:
   - Computes exponentially moving average of past gradients (first moment), as well as exponentially moving average of squared gradients (second moment).
     - Note that a moving average is used instead of cumulative sum.